Areas of practice

-Working with children, youth, adults, elders, couples, parents and families in the fields of mental health, education and recreation since 1995, Jay feels privileged and honoured to continue journeying alongside others on their paths back to wholeness and wellness.
+Working with children, youth, adults, elders, couples, parents and families in the fields of mental health, education and recreation since 1995, Jay is honoured to continue journeying alongside others on their paths back to wholeness and wellness.
 As an individual, couple and family therapist, he views counselling as a powerful tool for personal transformation and social cohesion as clients seek to bring about healing and change in themselves and in their relationships.
 Jay is a Canadian Certified Counsellor (CCC) in good standing with the Canadian Counselling & Psychotherapy Association (CCPA) and have a Master of Arts in “Spiritual Care & Psychotherapy” from Wilfrid Laurier University.